 - Computer Physics

 During the 3rd and 4th semester students focus on their Master Thesis, which is supported and structured with the help of further modules.
 Major areas of individual interest can be examined in the Master Thesis by choosing from a broad range of experimental and theoretical research topics.
 If the Master examination is passed, the academic degree Master of Science is conferred.
 A Master’s Degree Program can be followed by a Doctoral Degree Program.

-If you are looking for a full english language Master`s degree program in Physics please see our internationsal M.Sc. in PHYSICS
+If you are looking for a full English language Master`s in Physics please see our PHYSICS International Master of Science program.

 Admission to the Master’s Degree Program in Physics is regulated by the Admission Regulations of the University of Stuttgart.

 The application deadline is July 15th for the winter semester and January 15th for the summer semester, but please check this date to be sure:

 The economy’s demand for physical know-how will not be saturated in the foreseeable futureGerd Litfin, President of the DPG, Deutsche Physikalische Gesellschaft: Physiker/innen im Beruf, Physikkonkret Nr.
 7, Feb.
 2010